And how to actively build your business’ launch timeline

 Finally, give yourself credit.

 Launches are difficult.
-It’s a lot of trial and error and trepidation for sharing a business idea you’ve seen through concept infancy to a customer’s shopping cart.
+It’s a lot of trial and error and trepidation to share a business idea you’ve seen through concept infancy to a customer’s shopping cart.

 Following the immense planning and efforts of a launch, give yourself and your team time to regroup.
 This is important to gather your thoughts and thank your team for their efforts.
-You should savor the satisfaction of having launched, with your offers now out in the world.
+You should savor the satisfaction of launching and sharing your offers out in the world.

-Whether you’re a solopreneur or a small team, give yourself and your team some well-deserved downtime and credit for what you’ve been able to establish.
-That rest and regrouping make you that much stronger for your future launches.
+Whether you’re a solopreneur or a small team, give yourself some well-deserved downtime and credit for what you’ve been able to establish.
+That rest makes you much stronger for your future launches.